beodw/Wgan/README.md

 # Wgan
 Implementation of a Wasserstein GAN, for generating images of traditional west African masks, using TensorFlow.
+The architecture is based on that described in the paper, 'Using WGAN for Improving Imbalanced Classification Performance', by Bhatias and Dahyotr.

 ### Run locally :
  1.Download and navigate to base directory.
  2.Run python3 gan_implementation_for_west_african_masks.py